john-friedman/datamule-visualization/README.md

 # secbrowser [NOT READY FOR USE]

 A simple interface to interact with SEC filings.
-Part of [datamule](https://github.com/john-friedman/datamule-python).
+Built as a debugging tool for [datamule](https://github.com/john-friedman/datamule-python).

 ## Why this was made